Car safety features explained

-One of the most important developments in vehicle safety, ESC automatically reduces engine power and, depending on the individual system fitted, can operate individual brakes should it detect the car is about to lose stability or skid as the result of a driver’s inputs.
+One of the most important recent developments in vehicle safety, ESC is software that can automatically reduce engine power and, depending on the individual system fitted, operate individual brakes, should it detect the car is about to lose stability or is at risk of a skid.

 Independent studies have shown that ESC could prevent up to a third of all road accidents.
 It’s such an important development that manufacturers are now required by law to install ESC on all new cars.